dibyansh01/DsimplyMart-dashboard/README.md

 ## Description

-This is an ecommerce admin dashboard for product configuration, reflecting sales satats & revenue and generating APIs for the store.
+This is an eCommerce admin dashboard for product configuration, sales statistics, revenue tracking, and API generation for the store.

 ## Table of Contents